nugrezo/stockphony/README.md

 **Custom Styling Options:**

-- Explore upcoming features that offer users the ability to apply custom styling to their threads and comments.
+- Explore upcoming features that offer users the ability to apply custom styling to their Stockphony and comments.
 Tailor the appearance of your contributions to express your unique style within the Stockpony.

 **Theme Customization:**